 The Offeror is expected to support Approved Vendors throughout each step of this multi-step application process.
-This includes, but is not limited to, answering questions that Approved Vendors have regarding application submission, technical support in submitting applications via the portal, working through issues/inaccuracies on submitted applications, working with Approved Vendors to process application fees, batching applications submitted per Program requirements, generating invoices for Part II approved applications, etc.
+This includes, but is not limited to, answering questions that Approved Vendors have regarding application submission, technical support in submitting applications via the portal, working through issues/inaccuracies on submitted applications, batching applications submitted per Program requirements, generating invoices for Part II approved applications, etc.